nashville-software-school/client-side-mastery/book-0-installations/chapters/ADHD_STRATEGIES.md

 Executive dysfunction is real.
 People deal with it everyday.
 And when it hits, shame and guilt hit as well.
 This can make you shy away from asking for help for fear of being "found out".

 "Gosh, I have no idea what to do or how to fix this problem but everyone is ahead of me.
-If I ask for help from my instructors they're gonna know how far behind I am.
+If I ask for help from my mentors they're gonna know how far behind I am.
 Now I'm stuck, behind, and I can't ask for help because they'll kick me out for not doing anything."

 1. We're not going to kick you out for asking for help.
 2. We are _way_ more worried about you if you're not asking for help than if you're "behind"